 Doing furniture, interiors, crown molding, or even straightening any curved surfaces with a table saw is 100 times simpler than other tools as a hand saw.

-You can bring out the best out of it in the fraction of time.
+You can bring out the best out of it in a fraction of time.
 Hence, if you’re doing wood crafts for long and you kinda enjoy doing it, then you must try table saw.

 Although it requires techniques and tricks which can be easily gained with proper practice.
 Also, there’s a huge room for accidents while working with a table saw.
 Thus, I want to provide some safety tips to protect your fingers.